rspeer/scholar.hasfailed.us/index.md

 Many trans authors consider it easier to change careers than to change their name within academia, and Google Scholar is the most prominent reason for this.

+This issue can affect other authors as well.
+Many people change names, for many reasons.
+The unrealistic assumption that people don't change names reflects that the system was largely designed by and for cis men.

+There are workarounds that work for some people, such as married cis women who choose not to change their names for the sake of their academic careers.
+But because of the harm that is built into deadnaming, it is trans authors who are most harmed and have the fewest options.

 ## But I've heard Google is a great place for trans employees!
 Surely they're working on it.

 In 2019, the Google Scholar team responded to an employee who raised the issue internally: "We don't support name changes."